 For the last couple of years I’ve been kicking around selling the Vette and getting something with more seats.
 Well, I finally did it.

 Knowing that I needed to get the car ready to sell or trade, I replaced the original 25-year-old top last summer.
 I also upgraded to new wheels and did other minor repairs.
 I enjoyed it for the summer then put it up for the winter at my daughter and son-in-law’s barn in Walpole, N.H.
 A few days ago I went over, removed the tarp and the car cover, connected the battery, and it started on the very first crank.
 I didn’t even have to wash it.
 The next morning I drove it to Manchester, N.H., where I had located one of the retro-styled Ford Mustang GTs.
 The Vette performed flawlessly on our final voyage together.
-In many ways I regretted trading it, but once I got behind the wheel of the Mustang, those regrets faded with each progressive mile.

 The first thing I do not miss is the "arrest-me-red" color of the Corvette.
 This Mustang fastback is a very conservative silver with no boy racer graphics, hood scoops or other gee gaws with the exception of a rear spoiler.
 The wheels?
 American Racing Torque Thrusts, just like I had on the Vette.
 I love the looks of that wheels because it is simple, muscular, and tasteful all at the same time.

 Because the C4 Corvette was the first one designed as a world class handling car, it had this high, wide sill that you had to climb over to get into the car.
 The sill was part of what allowed the car to corner at nearly 1G of lateral force ... very impressive for its time.
 It was also a pain in the butt.